-In Nevada, CMS approved a state plan amendment ("SPA") in August, 2014 that implemented a hospital supplemental payment program retroactive to January 1, 2014 and which was subsequently approved through September 30, 2016.
-In July, 2016, CMS approved the program for the period of July 1, 2016 through June 30, 2017.
+In Nevada, CMS approved a state plan amendment ("SPA") in August, 2014 that implemented a hospital supplemental payment program retroactive to January 1, 2014.
+This SPA has been approved for additional state fiscal years including the 2018 fiscal year covering the period of July 1, 2017 through June 30, 2018.

-In connection with this program, included in our financial results was approximately \$5 million and \$4 million during the three-month periods ended March 31, 2017 and 2016, respectively.
-Assuming the program is approved for the state's 2018 fiscal year, we estimate that our reimbursements pursuant to this program will approximate \$20 million during the year ended December 31, 2017.
+In connection with this program, included in our financial results was approximately \$6 million and \$4 million during the three-month periods ended September 30, 2017 and 2016, respectively and \$16 million and \$9 million during the nine-month periods ended September 30, 2017 and 2016, respectively.
+Assuming the program is approved for the state's 2019 fiscal year, we estimate that our reimbursements will be at amounts similar to 2017 fiscal year program amounts.